 Our in-house expert, Charlie Slate, has been working in the seafood industry for years.
 He knows all the players and all the issues.
 When it comes to salmon, he knew that the Columbia River Salmon from Youngs Bay is the best in the region.
 We chose these fish because it is a terminal fishery – meaning all the salmon we use are returning hatchery-bred fish.
 The use of these fish virtually eliminates the issue of by-catch as wild salmon do not enter the bay, but rather return upstream to their traditional baby-makin’ digs up the Columbia River.
 If you are like us, you love fish for the taste and all the health properties but want to make sure they are around for generations to come!

 Our pouches utilize a technology called “retorting” to cook and seal our products in a lightweight pouch via steam heat.
 This process is very similar to canning in a jar or aluminum can, but its just in a pouch!
 The pouch itself is made up of 3 layers: polyester, nylon & polypropylene.
-Even though this sounds like the makings of a rain jacket, if you look at the overall lifecycle of our pouches, they use significantly fewer resources then our canned tuna friends just a few-shelves over.
-You can learn more about the life-cycle of different packaging options by reading this article.
+Even though this sounds like the makings of a rain jacket, if you look at the overall lifecycle of our pouches, they use significantly fewer resources than our canned tuna friends just a few-shelves over.
 While our poaching pouches are technically recyclable, the majority of the municipal recycling systems in the US aren’t up to the task.
 That’s why we are on the hunt for great re-use ideas.
 Got one?
-Tell us all about it at email@example.com.
+Tell us all about it at firstname.lastname@example.org.

 BPA or Bisphenol-A is frequently used in plastic food containers and the inside liners of cans.
 What is known is that BPA is an endocrine disruptor.
 There is concern that this could have negative effects on humans, but particularly developing children.
 There is a great deal of debate on the effects of this chemical and its effect on people.
 Conscious companies, like Fishpeople are taking the step away from BPA to be confident that their products aren’t harmful to the people – while the researchers battle it out.
 We at Fishpeople decided that we shouldn’t take risks.
 Besides, we are parents too.